adanvdo/YT-RED-UI/README.md

 ## CHANGELOG <a name="changelog"></a>

+### 11/23/2022 v1.0.2.4
+- Fixed bug where Control Panel was not scrollable when too large to fit in the window

 ### 11/23/2022 v1.0.2.3
 - Fixed bug where non-youtube downloads caused a crash
 - Fixed issue where the download history could be cut off if the app window was too small